-Seattle Housing Authority administers vouchers for special purposes such as housing veterans and reunited families.
+Seattle Housing Authority administers vouchers for special purposes (782 as of year end) such as housing veterans and reunited families.
 These vouchers are often awarded competitively and funding is provided outside of the MTW Block Grant.

 Section 8 New Construction